cloudfoundry-incubator/spiff/README.md

 In this example `static_ips` will resolve to the value `[ 10.0.1.2, 10.0.1.3, 10.0.0.2, 10.0.0.3 ] `.

-If the second expression evaluates to a value other than a list (integer, string or map), the value is concatenated to the first list.
+If the second expression evaluates to a value other than a list (integer, boolean, string or map), the value is appended to the first list.

 e.g.